Chandler Cunningham-South

 Chandler Cunningham-South (born 18 March 2003) is an English professional rugby union player who plays as a forward for Premiership Rugby club Harlequins and the England national team.

 Early life

-Cunningham-South was born in Sidcup and at the age of four his family emigrated to New Zealand.
+Cunningham-South was born in Sidcup in the London Borough of Bexley.
+At 4-years-old his family emigrated to New Zealand.
 His family have a farm holding in Wellsford, north of Auckland.
 His father, Richard, once coached him for Silverdale RFC.
 He did most of his ground work at Hamilton Boys' High School and attended Westlake Boys High School.

-Cunningham-South played for the North Harbour under-18s, Canterbury under-19s and Lincoln University in Christchurch, and trained with NZ Warriors in Rugby League.
+Cunningham-South played for the North Harbour under-18s, Canterbury under-19s and Lincoln University in Christchurch, and trained with New Zealand Warriors rugby league team.

 Club career

 London Irish

 In February 2022 Cunningham-South joined the London Irish academy.
 He made his senior club debut in May 2022 and went on to make nineteen Premiership appearances during the 2022–2023 season, scoring three tries.
 In the summer of 2023 London Irish encountered financial issues and in June 2023 it was confirmed that Cunningham-South would leave for Harlequins.